the-teachingRSE-project/competencies/competencies.md

 Now that we have the different competencies, we can explore various dimensions of these competencies, depending on their circumstances.
 A strong beneficiary of specialised RSEs can also be newly formed RSE centres at research institutions.

-## Career level
+## Career Level

 At different career levels, differing skills are required.
 We have set this up according to the following separation often applied within a single project:

-- Junior RSE: These are persons that have just started, but generally speaking they should have the skills to contribute to software projects.
+- Junior RSE: These are persons who have just started, but generally speaking they should have the skills to contribute to software projects.
-- Senior RSE: They have gained experience and can set the standards in the software project.
+- Senior RSE: They have gained experience and can set the standards in a software project.
 - Principal RSE: Their actual job description varies a lot.
 These may be RSE team leaders based in a professional services type role, or they may be professors or research group leaders based in a more academic-focused role.
-They are often the people responsible for bringing in the money that supports new projects and sustains existing projects.
-Generally speaking, they do not need to to be actively involved in the day-to-day technical tasks but they should be able to guide projects from both a technical and a research perspective.
+They are often the people responsible for bringing in the funding that supports new projects and sustains existing projects.
+Generally speaking, they do not need to be actively involved in the day-to-day technical tasks but they should be able to guide projects from both a technical and a research perspective.

 The following table elaborates on the required facets of the competencies in different roles.
 An example progression through the hierarchies can be found in the appendix.